 At a virtual machine level we have a multiple server layout to ensure there is no single point of failure anywhere in the system.
 This is important, because while we can effectively guarantee an individual server won't stop performing, we cannot offer the same assurance an application won't crash.
 For example, if your web server software crashes your server might still be up, but it won't be serving your website.
 By having multiple web servers, we ensure things keep running if one of them gets into difficulties.

 And of course there's our rigorous monitoring.
-We use a system called Nagios, with multiple endpoints both at AWS and within our own datacenter, to monitor everything imaginable!
+We use a system called Nagios, with multiple endpoints at different datacenters and providers, to monitor everything imaginable!
 Server clock, website pages, database response times, Drupal update status, number of connections, DNS capability, disk space, etc. etc. etc. all monitored 24/7/365 with realtime alerts going out to our engineers the moment there's a problem, by chat, SMS, email and smartphone push notifications.
-We also use a service called Pingdom to keep an eye on things for us, as it is outside of our networks and checks customer websites continuously from different endpoints around the world.
+We also use a service called StatusCake to keep an eye on things for us, as it is outside of our networks and checks customer websites continuously from different endpoints around the world.